 Investing in crypto can be a daunting venture, but nowadays it is much easier to buy and sell bitcoin and cryptocurrencies.

 The most straightforward way to purchase your first bitcoin is to create an account with an online exchange.
-You can check out this extensive set of exchange reviews and make up your mind which one(s) best suit your needs.

 Cryptocurrency exchanges act as a medium where buyers and sellers meet to trade coins per the respective currency selected by the user.